MicrosoftDocs/entra-docs/docs/architecture/external-identity-deployment-architectures.md

 #### Other

 Additional tenants in your environment increase operational overhead and overall complexity.

 Strive to create as few tenants as possible to meet your business needs.
-[Plan for multitenant organizations in Microsoft 365](/microsoft-365/enterprise/plan-multi-tenant-org-overview#license-requirements) if you have users represented as guests in additional tenants which are separate from the organizational tenant.
-[Limitations in multitenant organizations](../identity/multi-tenant-organizations/multi-tenant-organization-known-issues.md) describes limitations to be aware of when you work with multitenant organization functionality across Microsoft Entra ID and Microsoft 365.
+[Plan for multitenant organizations in Microsoft 365](/microsoft-365/enterprise/plan-multi-tenant-org-overview#license-requirements) if you have workforce users represented as guests in additional tenants which are separate from the organizational tenant.

 Capabilities that external identities use could add to your monthly charges depending on their activity.
 The [billing model for Microsoft Entra External ID](../external-id/external-identities-pricing.md) provides details.